mattaylor/objix/README.md

 ### Chaining

-Most of these function return objects including those modifying thid and so can be easily chained together.
+Most of these function return objects including those modifying this and so can be easily chained together.

 ```javascript
 {a: 0, b: 1, c: 2}.clean().map(v => v+1) // {b: 2, c: 3}